 Sorensen Partners is Architect and Interior Designer for Horse Thieves Tavern in Dedham, MA.
-The new restaurant at the corner of Washington and High Streets is presently under construction by Sincere Construction of Cambridge, MA in March 2019.
+Construction of the new restaurant at the corner of Washington and High Streets was completed by Sincere Construction of Cambridge, MA in March 2019.
 Window Installation was by New England Fiberlass Windows, LLC.
 Structural Engineer was Consulting Structural Engineer.
 Mechanical, Electrical and Plumbing Engineering were by BLW Engineers.
 Fire Sprinkler design was by ABA Fire Protection, Inc. Fire Alarm design was by Systems Electrical Services.
 Bob Sargent was the food service consultant.
 Sorensen Partners provided Construction Administration for the demolition and structural portions of the project.
 For the later phases of the project, the Construction Administration Architect was Moran & Associates.
 The project includes design and construction of the new restaurant and restoration and code compliance upgrades to Reynolds’ ‘North Star Building,’ a 1924 masonry bearing wall structure housing a bookstore and cigar shop on the first floor and office suites upstairs.
 Sorensen Partners designed the seating layout, service flow, commercial kitchen, and facade; coordinated structural, mechanical, electrical, plumbing, fire protection, and fire alarm engineering; and provided MA Architectural Access Board review consulting and design of systems and accessibility upgrades for the North Star Building.

 The concept for the restaurant is the bar surrounded by communal tables and booth and banquette seating, backed by the kitchen.
 Downstairs is a prep kitchen, storage, and toilets.
 The jade-green and amber color scheme is both edgy and comforting, creating a bridge from workday to night.